 During my time behind the counter at a gun store, I saw new customers hesitate for quite a while before buying their first gun.
 I can understand why.
 Buying a defensive pistol is a big decision.
 Even if you do a lot of research beforehand, it’s hard to be sure that what you’re buying is actually the best 9mm for the price.

-In order to calm those fears, I’ve asked two of my fellow gun writers, Tamara Keel and Richard Johnson, to chime in with me to help you decide if the gun you’re looking at buying is a good value or not.
+In order to calm those fears, I’ve asked two of my fellow gun writers, Tamara Keel and Richard Johnson, to chime in with me to help you decide if the gun you’re looking at is among the best 9mm pistols for the price.